Body and Soul (1930 song): Tony Bennett and Amy Winehouse

 "Body and Soul" was recorded as a duet by Tony Bennett and Amy Winehouse on March 23, 2011.
-It was the final recording made by Winehouse before her death on July 23, 2011, at the age of 27.
+It was the final recording made by Winehouse, who died on July 23, 2011 at the age of 27.
 The single was released worldwide on September 14, 2011, what would have been her 28th birthday, on iTunes, MTV and VH1.

 When the song reached number 87 on the Billboard Hot 100 for the week of October 1, 2011, it made Bennett, at age 85, the oldest living artist to chart on the Hot 100.
 It also gave Bennett the longest overall span of appearances on the Hot 100; his version of "Young and Warm and Wonderful" appeared on the very first Hot 100 chart, for the week of August 4, 1958.
 The song received a Grammy Award at the 54th Grammy Awards in the Best Pop Duo/Group Performance category on February 12, 2012.
 Proceeds from "Body and Soul" go to benefit The Amy Winehouse Foundation, an organisation created to raise awareness and support for young adults struggling with addiction.